Two Shea's Buffalo Theatre board members resign amid staff turmoil

+Trustees at Shea’s Performing Arts Center on Thursday announced a new role for Shea's President Michael G. Murphy that removes him from day-to-day supervision of the theater's operations and expands his focus on developing a capital campaign, fostering relations with Broadway productions, fundraising, sponsorships and external relations.

-Two board members have resigned from Shea's Performing Arts Center, including the head of retail banking at M&T Bank, which sponsors Shea's Broadway Series and has given millions of dollars to the theater through the years.
+The move comes after two board members resigned from the Shea's board, including the head of retail banking at M&T Bank, which sponsors Shea's Broadway Series and has given millions of dollars to the theater through the years.

 "We are very concerned by the turn of events at Shea’s," a statement from M&T Bank said.
 "Our highest priority is to create an environment where everyone feels safe and welcome, and to ensure that our entire community thrives.
 We hope the matter gets resolved quickly."